Markdown officially supports Blockquotes.

 How I typically quote in Markdown

-Markdown is so powerful because of it's flexibility.
+Markdown is so powerful because of its flexibility.
 The Markdown blockquote syntax provides a handy shortcut (the > character) to provide Markdown quotations, but Markdown's support for inline HTML allows for an alternative way to quote within Markdown.

 You don't have to stick to just one either!